 Individuals Have Few Good Options for Protection Against Phone Scams

 Although email phishing was once a relatively unknown scam, people today have learned to become more cautious about verifying email addresses.
 Voice phishing will likely follow a similar trajectory.
 We’ll need new methods of verifying whether the voices we hear over the phone are legitimate – and we’ll need to ensure that our own voices aren’t used without our consent.
+With that said, voice phishing isn’t the only thing we’ll have to worry about.
+For example, we’ll have to become more tech-savvy to find out who hacked your device.

 Personally, I’ve already started changing my habits to protect myself from unwittingly being recorded.
 I don’t say my name when picking up the phone, which prevents scammers from obtaining a recording of how I greet people.
 When I get calls from an unknown number, I don’t engage in conversation until the caller reveals their identity.